44th Annual J.P. Morgan Healthcare Conference

 • The Poseidon 5.1 chip, doubling mechanical pressure and improving harmonics, is in production and expected in devices by 2027.

-• The upcoming Apollo chip will offer 20x compute power, enabling local AI processing, improved image quality, and lower energy use.
+• The Apollo chip family will offer 20x compute power, enabling local AI processing, improved image quality, and lower energy use, with next-gen launches expected through 2031.

-• A new family of semiconductors is in development, with a roadmap for Apollo 1–4 and a future superchip.
+• The company is developing a new family of semiconductors with a roadmap for Apollo 1–4 and a future superchip.

-• The installed base is the largest globally, with adoption in over 100 countries and 80% of U.S. medical schools training students on the device.
+• The installed base is the largest globally, with 150,000 units shipped and 80% of medical students trained on the device, and adoption in over 100 countries.

-• Partnerships include brain-computer interface, vascular robotics, and liver diagnostics companies.
+• Partnerships include brain-computer interface, vascular robotics, and a $74 million exclusive chip license with a GenAI company.

 Partial view of Summaries dataset, powered by Quartr API